-The MDM system consists of following steps: (1) initial speech/non-speech segmentation for each channel; (2) unification of the initial segmentations across multiple channels; (3) best channel selection for each segment; (4) speaker change detection in long segments; (5) speaker clustering on all segments; (6) smoothing.
+The MDM system consists of following steps: 1) initial speech/non-speech segmentation for each channel; 2) unification of the initial segmentations across multiple channels; 3) best channel selection for each segment; 4) speaker change detection in long segments; 5) speaker clustering on all segments; 6) smoothing.

-Initial speech/non-speech segmentation is generated using the acoustic segmentation software CMUseg_0.5.
+Initial speech/non-speech segmentation is produced based on the acoustic segmentation software CMUseg_0.5.
 We removed the classification and clustering components and used it as a segmenter.
-A detailed description of the algorithms used in this software can be found in [10].
+A detailed description of the